dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-okay you want that story oh yeah so the great slips is a great guy right so not only is he really good at what he's doing there was good at programming
+okay you want that story
+so the great slips is a great guy right so not only is he really good at what he's doing there was good at programming